 Equality and inclusion contacts

-Each School has an equality and inclusion officer who promotes equality and inclusion issues across the Faculty and acts as a conduit between the central Equality Policy Unit and the Faculty and Schools.
+Each School has an equality and inclusion officer who promotes equality and inclusion issues across the Faculty and acts as a conduit between the central Equality & Inclusion Unit and the Faculty and Schools.

-- Earth and Environment: Helena Brown, e: firstname.lastname@example.org and David Williams, e: email@example.com
+- Earth and Environment: Helena Brown, e: firstname.lastname@example.org, David Williams, e: email@example.com

 - Food Science and Nutrition: Catherine Roberts, e: firstname.lastname@example.org